halo-dot/halo_docs/sdk-access/sdk-access.md

 Both debug and release versions of the SDK are available.
 The release version is suitable for production use.
 The debug version is intended for development and testing purposes; it has full logging enabled and allows a debugger to be attached to the app.

-The Halo.SDK is hosted in a Maven repository, stored in an S3 bucket in a Halo AWS account.
+The Halo.SDK is hosted in a Maven repository, and stored in an S3 bucket in a Halo AWS account.

 Before you begin, ensure you have the following: